jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 The following 16-bit registers are supported by the Local PCI Bridge device and can be set or read by software.
 This allows configuration or polling of the Local PCI Bridge settings and status.
 Reading a long word at offset $04 will return both registers.
 All PCI devices implement all or part of these registers as individual devices.
 Assuming the Local PCI Bridge base address is $8000 0000, you would access the command register at $8000 0004.
 Reads from unsupported registers will return $0.
 Writes to unsupported registers will have no effect.

-**NOTE:** The registers in Tables 3.0.1a and 3.0.1b relate to the Local PCI Bridge only, and do not necessarily indicate overall capability of the AmigaPCI PCI bus implementation.
+**NOTE:** The registers in Tables 3.0.1a and 3.0.1b relate to the Local PCI Bridge only, and do not necessarily indicate overall capability of the Amiga PCI PCI bus implementation.

 Table 2.1a.
 Offset $04, Command Register.
 Bit|Description|Supported by Local PCI Bridge Device